 When to use Per User Pricing

-In the recurring revenue model, predictability is the key. a per-use pricing model enables businesses to track and forecast revenues more easily.
+In the recurring revenue model, predictability is the key.
+A per-user SaaS pricing model enables businesses to track and forecast revenues more easily.

 When to Avoid Per User Pricing

-This pricing model works well for products where each user has their own unique experience of using the product since this model incentivizes users to “chat” by sharing a single login.
+This pricing model works well for products where each user has their own unique experience of using the product.
+This model incentivizes users to “chat” by sharing a single login.

-Active User pricing differs from User Pricing insofar as the customer only pays for seats that are actually being used.
-If a company creates many seats, but only a few of them are ever active, they will only be charged for the active users.
+Active User pricing differs from User Pricing insofar as the customer only pays for seats that are being used.
+If a company creates many seats, but only a few are ever active, they will only be charged for the active users.